Prince’s Death Ruled Accidental, No Criminal Charges Will Be Filed

 What’s more, the couple tragically lost a child, who died two days after he was born.
 The pain of that loss exacerbated the rock star’s addiction.

-A few days before he died, Prince was on his private plane, heading home to Minneapolis from an Atlanta concert, when he lost consciousness and his plane was forced to make an emergency landing in Illinois.
-His friends tried to get him help at a California addiction clinic, but were unsuccessful.
+A few days before he died, Prince was on his private plane heading home to Minneapolis from an Atlanta concert when he lost consciousness and his plane was forced to make an emergency landing in Illinois.
+His friends tried to get him help at a California addiction clinic but were unsuccessful.

 Although no criminal charges will be filed in Prince’s death, his personal physician, Dr. Michael Schulenberg, has found himself answering awkward questions about Prince’s addictions.
-Rather then help his patient get the treatment he needed, federal authorities said, the physician fraudulently prescribed Prince painkillers in a fake name.
+Rather than help his patient get the treatment he needed, federal authorities said the physician fraudulently prescribed Prince painkillers in a fake name.

 Besides using fake names to procure his drugs, Prince apparently secured his drugs through “other ways.”
 Authorities searching his home and studio found drugs in prescription bottles under a false name, as well as drugs in unlabeled bottles and plastic bags.